-OK, if you and your dog wanna play tourists in Amsterdam, then Dam Square is the spot to mark it up.
+OK, if you and your dog wanna play tourist in Amsterdam, then Dam Square is the spot (I mean, SPAWT) to mark it up.
 As the main public square, Dam Square is one of the most famous, frequently visited places in the city and Netherlands.
 Just south of Centraal Station, this 13th Century 200-meter square was initially built as a dam on the Amstel River.
 It’s also home to the 17th Century neoclassical Royal Palace, the former grand residence of the Dutch Royal family and once the largest secular building in Europe.

 #2 Chill on a rooftop lounge

 Although their posh contemporary designs resemble rooftop lounges in glitzy Los Angeles, most spots in Amsterdam are laid-back and far from pretentious.
-ARF, did I bark that these rooftop hangouts are also dog-friendly?
+ARF, did I bark many of these rooftop hangouts are also dog-friendly?
 For a more relaxing experience with your dog, walk those paws in during the afternoon or early evening without the blasting music.
-Hit up my go-to spot Canvas (on the 7th floor at Volkshotel) for a breakfast buffet or late drinks with the sunset over city views.
+Hit up my go-to spot Canvas (on the 7th floor at Volkshotel) for a breakfast buffet or early evening drinks with the sunset over city views.

 #3 Tilt your heads to crooked houses on the canal

-Like Venice, the canals are an integral part of the city’s identity.
-With 90 islands and 1,500 bridges spanning nearly 500 acres, Amsterdam is a canal city.
-As I rest my tiny paws by the canals, my brown eyes are captured by skinny, often leaning forward houses along the water.
+Like Venice, the canals are integral parts of the city’s identity.
+With 90 islands and 1,500 bridges spanning nearly 500 acres, Amsterdam boasts a whoppin’ 165 canals.
+As I rest my tiny alpha paws by the canals, my soft brown eyes are captured by skinny, often leaning forward houses along the water.
 ARF, my humans and I all tilt our heads in awe to these Pisa-like, sinking houses built on wooden poles.
-A local told us that the canal houses suffer from ongoing foundation problems.
-Mostly constructed during the 17th Century or the Golden Age of the city, these multi-level, multi-purpose gable-roof canal abodes were once homes to the wealthy Dutch.
-Thankfully, we don’t need to be millionaires to enjoy some of its eccentricity.
-Get your furry paws on some snacks and drinks, picnic by the canal, and take a thorough, investigative sniff of the architectural uniqueness around you!
+A local told us that the canal houses in Amsterdam have been suffering from ongoing foundation problems (I mean, PAWblems) similar to Venice.

 #4 People-watch in Jordaan

-It’s also home to the Anne Frank House, which attracts long queues of international tourists every day (just like most indoor tourist attractions, dogs are generally not allowed inside but you can still take pictures with your dog outside the museum).
-Although Jordaan is a happening area (located near the city center in Centrum), walking your dog is still extremely doable – remember to keep your dog on a leash for safety and watch out for cyclists.
+It’s also home to the ARF-so-famous Anne Frank House, which attracts long queues of international tourists every day (just like most indoor tourist attractions, dogs are generally not allowed inside, but you can still take pictures with or of your dog outside the museum).
+Although Jordaan is a happening hood (located near the city center in Centrum), walking your dog is still extremely doable – remember to keep your dog on a leash for safety and watch out for cyclists.
 My go-to spot for prime people and dog-watching is Cafe Sonneveld (Egelantiersgracht 72 74).

 #5 Take a stroll on the waterfront of Eastern Docklands